Anton900/Programmeringsmetodik/README.md

 # Programmeringsmetodik
 Labs belonging to the course 'Programmeringsmetodik'.

-Lab 1 - RAII, Merge och Merge-sort.
+Lab 1 - RAII, Merge and Merge-sort.

 Lab 2 - Classes, inheritance and virtual functions.